siyelo/blog/source/_posts/2013-02-13-if-you-git-merge-squash.markdown

 comments: true
 categories:
 author: Glenn Roberts
+avatar: /images/avatar.jpg
+headline: ... and you should feel bad.
 ---

-... and you should feel bad.

 Commit early & commit often is the way to go.
 Then squash your commits before they get merged to `[master]`.
 This is the gentlemanly thing to do.